opentx/opentx-taranis-manual/model_setup.md

 ![](images/model-setup.png)

 * Model name: Put the name of your model here.
-* Model image: There you can select a 64x32px, 16-grayscale .bmp file located in the BMP folder of the SD card as your model logo.
+* Model image: There you can select a 64x32px, 16-grayscale .bmp file located in the ``IMAGES`` folder of the SD card as your model logo.
 To be able to preview the images in the folder, use the SD Browser.

 **Timers**